Skip to content

 Mellon Fellowships

-Environmental Humanities is a recipient of a renewed grant from the Mellon Foundation.
+Environmental Humanities is a recipient of a grant from the Mellon Foundation.
 The grant supports our focus on environmental justice, Indigenous knowledges, and community-engaged research and learning.
 The grant also funds two $25,000 graduate fellowships/year.
-If you have experience and interest in any of those three areas, please express your interest in being considered for a Mellon Graduate Fellowship in the College of Humanities section of the application to the Program.
-The EH Admission Selection Committee will designate the graduate fellows.
+If you have experience and interest in any of those three areas, in the College of Humanities section of the application to the Program, please prepare and upload a single-page statement that expresses your interests and plans for a community-engaged research project.
+The EH Admission Committee will designate the Mellon graduate fellows.

 Summer Support